 1 – CLOVE

 Clove essential oil is steam distilled from dried clove buds in Madagascar, and is an important ingredient in Young Living’s Thieves® oil blend (one of my most frequently used oils!).
 Clove oil has a sweet, spicy fragrance that reminds me of Christmas.
 Clove can also be used to help relieve joint or muscle pain associated with sprains, strains & rheumatoid arthritis.
+If it works in the same way as CBD does, then you could be onto a real winner, especially if you want to relieve some of these painful symptoms.

 2 – CLARY SAGE